ahoylabs/summer-camp-grants/contract/README.md

 ## Deployed program address

-ahoy-grants is deployed on devnet at:
+ahoy-grants is deployed on mainnet and devnet at:
 `HqyLxiVTCmsGvQSAddwFMDBimV5nszGBpZSzeJWj3nZ`.

 ## Requirements